-Besides the trumpet, this multi-instrumentalist also plays trombone, euphonium, flugel horn, tuba, saxophones, double bass and piano.
+Besides the trumpet, this multi-instrumentalist also plays trombone, piano, saxophone and double bass.

-At the age of seven, he was given his first instrument, at nine he formed his first band and at thirteen he was playing professionally in nightclubs.
-His international career developed just as quickly.
-At only age 16 James debuted in the USA with a breathtaking concert at the Monterey Jazz Festival.
+At the age of six he started on piano, at seven he took up brass, at nine he formed his first band and at thirteen he was playing professionally in nightclubs.
+His international career developed just as quickly with a debut in the USA at the

-Following this were performances at the big festivals in Europe including Montreaux, Pori, North Sea, Nice and Bern - playing with many of the legends of jazz.
-Dizzy Gillespie, Cab Calloway, Woody Shaw, Red Rodney, George Benson, Ray Charles, B.B.
+Following this were performances at the world’s major jazz festivals, including Montreux, North Sea, Nice and the Hollywood Bowl, playing with many of the legends of jazz – Dizzy Gillespie, Herbie Hancock, Dave Brubeck, Chick Corea, George Benson, Quincy Jones, Ray Charles, B.B.
 King, Ray Brown and Wynton Marsalis to name a few.
-There were also gigs in the worlds most famous jazz clubs - The Blue Note and Village Vanguard in New York, the New Morning in Paris and Ronnie Scotts in London.
+James also frequents the world’s most famous jazz clubs – Birdland, The Blue Note and Village Vanguard in New York, the New Morning in